Drive Angry: Home media

+Reception

-Critical reception
+Critical response

 On the review aggregator website Rotten Tomatoes, the film has an approval rating of 46% based on reviews from 123 critics, with an average rating of 5.4 out of 10.
 The website's "Critics Consensus" says: "It may deliver the over-the-top action pieces, but Drive Angry prefers to work safely within the grindhouse formula than do something truly unique".
 On Metacritic the film has a score of 44 out of 100, based on reviews from 21 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film a grade of C+ on a scale from A to F.

 Mark Jenkins from The Washington Post wrote, "Even at its most lurid, though, the movie is a little dull.
 And it only gets less compelling as the back story fills in".
 Roger Ebert of the Chicago Sun-Times gave the film 2 out of 4 and called it "an exercise in deliberate vulgarity, gross excess, and the pornography of violence, not to forget garden-variety pornography.
 You get your money's worth".
 Elizabeth Weitzman from the New York Daily News wrote, "Drive Angry is pure grindhouse, so committed to its own junkiness that it is, in its way, a pleasure to behold".
 Writing for Variety, Rob Nelson called it "plenty watchable", but probably more of a draw to cult film fans than to mainstream audiences.
-In The Hollywood Reporter, David Rooney called the film "a mindless exploitation entry that should have been appallingly awesome".
+In The Hollywood Reporter, David Rooney called the film "a mindless exploitation entry that should have been appallingly awesome" but which "instead marshals too little style or intentional humor".